 Also known as alpha-yohimbine, rauwolscine is another powerful stimulant that’s usually best used in smaller doses due to its potency, as it is here.
 Alpha-Y, as it’s sometimes called, is a strong alpha-2 antagonist that helps prevent fat storage in the body.

 This is one ingredient you will feel if you’ve never had it in a pre workout before.
-Typically we’ve seen it in doses of 1.5-2mg, so having it in here at 5mg alongside all of the other stimulants should make for an incredible energy experience!
+Typically we’ve seen it in doses of 1.5-2mg, so having it here on the upper end should be great for energy, but not too much!

 Given the stimulants here, TOTAL WAR nearly qualifies for a stimulant-free fat burner – so if you’re in bulking mode, make sure you keep the food regimen high – you might find yourself burning more calories than you’d expect after using this one.